Is it safe to eat wild game birds such as wild ducks or mutton birds?

 If you come across a large number of dead or sick wild birds or any other circumstances that look unusual, you should not handle the birds without the proper personal protection equipment.

-Immediately telephone the NRE Tas all hours Emergency Disease Watch Hotline
+Immediately telephone the NRE Tas all hours Emergency Animal Disease Hotline

 on 1800 675 888.
 Alternatively, contact your local veterinarian.